kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(4\) The Administrator is satisfied that the project is reasonably consistent with existing plans of public agencies for the development of the area in which the airport is located and will contribute to the accomplishment of the purposes of the Federal-aid Airport Program;

-\(5\) The Administrator is satisfied, after considering the pertinent information including the sponsor's statements required by §151.26(b), that—
+\(5\) The Administrator is satisfied, after considering the pertinent information including the sponsor's statements required by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.26   Procedures: Applications; compatible land use information; consideration of local community interest; relocation of displaced persons.|§151.26]](b), that—

 \(i\) Fair consideration has been given to the interest of all communities in or near which the project is located; and